What is autism?

 Appeer

-Apeer is a non-profit Surrey organisation set up to benefit girls and women with Autism Spectrum Condition (ASC) and other neurodiverse conditions, and those around them, including their families and professionals.
+Appeer is a non-profit Surrey organisation set up to benefit autistic and neurodiverse girls and women, and those around them, including their families and professionals.
 They provide online and face-to-face sessions and programmes, allowing autistic and neurodiverse girls, teens and women – and those around them – to enjoy activities, receive support, and connect.